 Members came up with some great ideas for us, back when the internet was new and there weren’t entire sites dedicated to coming up with ways to keep them entertained.
 This is an archive post of those offerings but I’ll be adding fresh pages of ideas and links soon.

 Pouring rice between 2 jugs followed by water once she is neat with the rice is a good one.
 B. will do this for hours and we have very few spills now!
 Bead threading is also popular at the moment (obviously make sure the beads are too big to go in her mouth.) as are those jigsaw things where you have wooden shapes to slot into the holes in the board.
 Katy.

 My 18 month old loves playdough, and also sticking and gluing.
 Both require very close supervision (playdough gets eaten, glue tends to get painted with rather than used to stick things on paper!) but she really enjoys both.

-Acivities she enjoys which require less supervision include stacking blocks (sound effects from me while I cook dinner!), fitting lids onto plastic pots (hoarded old cartons of coleslaw, icecream, etc.) or emptying the pan cupboard.
+Activities she enjoys which require less supervision include stacking blocks (sound effects from me while I cook dinner!), fitting lids onto plastic pots (hoarded old cartons of coleslaw, ice cream, etc.) or emptying the pan cupboard.
+Jane.

 L. love crafting… and she is also very good with little things.She has a little low table..where I put a sheet of sticky backed plastic which I peel off to expose sticky side (stick the corners down if it helps) place a container with stuff to stick on within reach next to her… and watch her go…

 Items to stick….. foil pieces, shells, moss, glitter sequins, coloured rice, string, foam shapes, paper cutouts, fried flowers, leafs , etc anything you have to hand really.

 L. sits for half an hour just sticking stuff on her collages…. but no glue involved so you can leave her to it and not hover over her.
 Anke.